OpenSource-For-Freedom/CYBER_OPS/harden8/hard3n_clean/kernal_clean.md

   ```

 - **Remove Outdated Kernels** (replace `x.x.x-xx` with the actual version you wish to remove):
+> Will rm -rf old kernal onky if you designate it here.
+> you can also bulk delete kernal files here.
   ```
   sudo apt remove linux-image-x.x.x-xx-generic
   ```